Frequently Asked Questions

-The meetings take place on a Wednesday evening from 7:30pm - 9:00pm in the Dewar Room on the first floor of the Albany Centre.
+The meetings take place on a Wednesday evening from 7:30pm - 9:00pm in the café on the ground floor of the Albany Centre.
+The café is closed off for our own personal use so is completely private.
 See below for info on getting there.
 The meetings are on every Wednesday of the year excepting a couple of dates in the Christmas and New Year weeks.
 Our website will clearly state these dates.

 Do I need to book?

-You don't need to pre-book or let anyone know you are coming - just show up on time for the 7:30pm start.
+No. You don't need to pre-book or let anyone know you are coming - just arrive a little before 7.30pm for a prompt start.

 What should I do when I arrive?